 There are going to be times where you plan out an entire day and then deliberately throw half the plans out the window at the last minute.
 My day trip to Jekyll Island was certainly one of those days.
 I had made grand plans to visit Jekyll Island, St. Simon’s Island and even some of historic Brunswick.
 What I actually did was wake up late, have lunch in Brunswick and then become enamored with sea turtles and historic Jekyll Island instead.
 I didn’t even make it to St. Simon’s Island!
-However, in the end I think I had a better day by getting drawn into what Jekyll had to offer, rather than scurrying all over the islands trying to see it all.
-Plus, I got to spend a bunch of time hanging with the sea turtles!
+And honestly?
+I’m not sure I ever will, because Jekyll Island keeps pulling me back before I get the chance.

 Georgia Sea Turtle Center